Place-based approaches are about empowering local social sector leaders to address social issues in their communities.

 - Manaaki Tairāwhiti (Gisborne/Wairoa) – supported by the Ministry of Social Development.

 Each PBI has a governance group, consisting of representatives from social agencies, iwi (in two of the PBIs), and the community, as well as an independent chair to facilitate their decision-making.
 The exact membership is decided by each local group.

-Each governance group is being supported in their social investment approach and decision-making by a local office and the SIA.
+Each governance group is being supported by a local office and the SIA.

 How the PBIs operate

-PBIs recognise that differences exist between locations, meaning there is no ‘one size fits all’ approach to social investment.
+PBIs recognise that differences exist between locations, meaning there is no ‘one size fits all’ approach.

 Each of the PBIs: